pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

        with:
          password: ${{ secrets.pypi_password }}

-These two steps use `pypa/gh-action-pypi-publish`_ GitHub
+These two steps use the `pypa/gh-action-pypi-publish`_ GitHub
-Action: the first one uploads contents of the `dist/` folder into Test PyPI unconditionally and the second does that to production PyPI but only if the current commit is tagged.
+Action: the first one uploads contents of the ``dist/`` folder into Test PyPI unconditionally and the second does that to production PyPI but only if the current commit is tagged.